20-year-old arrested in window smashing

-Police arrested a 20-year-old Seguin man on Saturday suspected of shattering the windows at Starcke Furniture.
+“It is magnificent.
+Those are neighbors,” he said.
+“I drove up and they’re standing outside ready to help clean up.
+It is just terrific.”

+Later in the day, a video surfaced on social media showing a person breaking windows.

-Seguin Police Chief Terry Nichols said several residents and a social media post led officers to a suspect.
+Seguin Police Chief Terry Nichols said several residents and the social media post led officers to a suspect.

 “On Saturday, June 6, multiple citizens contacted the police department providing information they had observed on social media about the broken windows,” he said.